Anthropology and Sociology dissolved at UWA as nationwide job losses continue - Honi Soit

 The Anthropology and Sociology discipline group is set to be axed at the University of Western Australia (UWA) in a major cost-saving restructure.

-UWA’s proposal to make sixteen academic jobs in the School of Social Sciences redundant while changing 12 positions to become teaching-focused is only the beginning of job cuts forecasted over the coming months.
+UWA’s proposal to make sixteen academic jobs in the School of Social Sciences redundant while changing 12 positions to become teaching-focused is only the beginning of the job cuts forecasted over the coming months.

 Dr Sanna Peden, the UWA NTEU Branch President, told Honi that staff are shocked and furious at the “misguided” proposal which they say was developed without consultation.